Ann-Sofi Sidén: In Passing

 The German phenomenon known as the Baby Klappe is the subject of In Passing (2007).
 The 6-channel video piece shows a young girl dropping off her baby at a baby hatch, and follows her on her walk through the side streets of Berlin, simultaneously showing the doctors and nurses taking care of the abandoned baby.

-In Passing is a spatially complex video work in which the viewer is encouraged to move through the installation in order to experience all parts of the narrative.
-On two monitors and four large projection screens, we follow parallel stories featuring the woman and the child after their separation at the hospital.
-As in many of her previous works, Ann-Sofi Sidén makes use of surveillance cameras.
-The black-and-white, documentary-feel images are interspersed with sequences in the style of cinéma vérité.
-In Sidén's works the viewer is not given an unambiguous image of right or wrong, cause and effect.
-She has the single narrative and the image split into a number of voices, situations, moments and stories.

-In Passing is equally much a calling into question of our human failings in the present moment, and a test of the strength of the bond between children and parents, the vulnerability of the abandoned, and the pain of separation.

 Same Unknown (strains 1, 2 and 3)

 Sidén created the 4-channel video installation Same Unknown (2008) for the occasion of Fotografia Europea, in Reggio Emilia, Italy.
 She invited over 200 people to slide down a metallic pole, similar to the ones used in old firestations.
 The resulting video piece, with 4 large monitors mounted vertically in the windows of a multi-story building in Reggio Emilia, shows the participants sliding down the pole after announcing their name and place of birth.

-The core idea for Same Unknown comes from some observations I made in a fire station in 2000.
-Emergency pole?
-Yes and no. The Moro reflex is present at birth, peaking in the first month of life and beginning to disappear around 2 months of age.
-A baby’s startled reaction, startled response an embrace reflex.

-After filming over 200 persons in Reggio Emilia the pole has become an axis around which life spirals down at different speeds, always into the same unknown.
-Who, where to and why?